 To install the OpenJDK 11 on CentOS 8, run the following command:

-Confirm the installation and check the version typing following command:
+Confirm the installation and check the version by typing the following command:

 Step 3.
 Setting up default Java Version.

 If you want to change the default version, use the alternatives command:

 $ sudo alternatives --config java There are 2 programs which provide 'java'.
 Selection Command ----------------------------------------------- 1 java-11-openjdk.x86_64 (/usr/lib/jvm/java-11-openjdk-18.104.22.168-0.el8_0.x86_64/bin/java) *+ 2 java-1.8.0-openjdk.x86_64 (/usr/lib/jvm/java-1.8.0-openjdk-22.214.171.124.b10-0.el8_0.x86_64/jre/bin/java) Enter to keep the current selection[+], or type selection number: